 (iv) Ensure aides do not represent himself/herself to the public as a speech-language pathologist or audiologist.

-(v) Ensure aides abide by Chapter 4753. of the Revised Code and agency-level 4753 of the Administrative Code.
+(v) Ensure aides abide by Chapter 4753. of the Revised Code and agency 4753 of the Administrative Code.

 (5) Licensees performing research shall:

-(b) Inform person(s) served and research subjects about the nature and effects of research activities.
+(b) Inform person(s) served and research participants about the nature and effects of research activities.

 (c) Use established methods and techniques in research.

-(d) Exercise all reasonable precautions to protect the health and welfare of person(s) and their rights.
+(d) Exercise all reasonable precautions to protect the health and welfare of research participants and their rights.

 (e) Assign credit to those who have contributed to a publication and development of materials in proportion to their contribution.